-The second edition of the NSQHS Standards provides a mechanism to enable the systematic review of complex health service organisations’ systems and a way of tracking the quality and safety of patient care.
+The NSQHS Standards (second edition) provides a mechanism to enable the systematic review of complex health service organisations’ systems and a way of tracking the quality and safety of patient care.
 They provide a nationally consistent statement about the level of care consumers can expect from health service organisations across Australia.

 Accreditation against the National Safety and Quality Health Service (NSQHS) Standards (second edition) commenced 1 January 2019.